 We have attracted a world-class leadership team that has significant experience in the successful development and commercialization of collectively more than 50 drugs across numerous therapeutic areas.
 We are supported by an industry-leading board of directors and scientific advisory board.
-Since inception, we have raised approximately \$200 million in capital from leading life sciences investors, including Flagship Pioneering, our founder, Fidelity Management & Research Company, Nestlé Health Science US Holdings and Gurnet Point Capital Limited.
+Since inception, we have raised approximately \$200 million in capital from leading life sciences investors, including our founder, Flagship Pioneering, Fidelity Management & Research Company, Nestlé Health Science US Holdings and Gurnet Point Capital Limited.